Accessibility to Public Accommodations and Commercial Facilities

 Americans with Disabilities Act info

+Certainly we have a solution for you.
 Serving Florida from offices in Jacksonville, Tampa, Miami / Ft.
 Lauderdale, Orlando, and Melbourne.
-Find out if you have proper ADA door clearance from an FDC consultant today by calling toll free in Florida 800-321-6487.
+Find out if you have proper ADA door clearance from an FDC consultant today.
+Call us toll free in Florida 800-321-6487.